WestDRI/wgpages/content/pythonhpc.md

 Parallelize this code with multiple threads and time it on several cores -- does your time improve? (it should somewhat)
 {{< /question >}}

+In Part 2 (next week) we will combine Numba with multiprocessing via Ray tasks -- this approach will scale beyond a single node.